Table of Contents

 Chewigem are supporting the community to embrace their needs, not feel bad about it and instead, feel confident in talking about it.

-Exploring autism and neurodiversity in the context of education, with Autism Specialist Teacher, Steph Reed.
-With a clear passion for improving the outcomes of autistic and neurodivergent individuals, join Steph and guests on a journey of sharing practical information and advice related to autism and education, whilst also exploring her own neurodivergence.
+Explore autism and neurodiversity in the context of education, with Autism Specialist Teacher, Steph Reed.
+With strong passion for improving the teaching and outcomes of autistic and neurodivergent individuals, join Steph and guests on a journey of sharing practical information and advice related to autism and education, whilst also exploring her own neurodivergence.